avakar/usbcorev/README.md

 ## Clocks

-The core requires a a reasonably precise 48MHz clock.
-You'd better derive them from a crystal oscillator.
+The core requires a reasonably precise 48MHz clock.
+You'd better derive it from a crystal oscillator.

 ## Physical interface